 Over the next year the four lay the cornerstones for what could be lasting friendships.
 Promptly after high school, though, Wilton slips away from Spearfish, shunning his father’s oppressive rule but leaving behind a bewildered Cyleine.
 Lionel goes his own way, too, but must answer whether he will let love’s soft net draw him back to Rockie.
 The more the gentle strands close around Wilton and Cyleine in their separation, the more their vacillation imperils any lasting tie.

 Among the four friends, one organizes stray thoughts, the family’s horses, and the people who matter most.
-One is deaf but not as helpless as it first appears.
+One is deaf but not as helpless as it might sound.
 One transforms the family business.
 And one is branded a deserter in Vietnam.

 Turn-bullet, the girls’ junior-year English teacher, remains an influential ally beyond high school.
 As the adversities of adulthood begin to assail the four friends he urges them to take command of the English language, for in language is power.
 Enthusiastically they apply his advice, in word lists, ciphers, and verse, and in one’s poignant struggle to hear.